Anchoa mitchilli: Biology and ecology

 This fish feeds on zooplankton, including copepods, mysids, and crab larvae.

 It is in turn an important prey item for a variety of larger fish, including weakfish (Cynoscion regalis), striped bass (Morone saxatilis), chain pickerel (Esox niger), and bluefish (Pomatomus saltatrix).
 Birds such as royal terns (Thalasseus maximus) and Sandwich terns (T. sandvicensis) feed on it.

 This species is an important link in the food web in many ecosystems.
 It is a major pathway by which zooplankton biomass is converted to the biomass of larger fish.

 The bay anchovy is sexually mature when it reaches about 4 centimeters in length.
 It spawns in the water column in shallow and deeper waters.
 In the southern part of its range it spawns year-round, and further north it breeds during the warmer months.
 A female can spawn 50 times in one season, producing over 1,000 eggs each time.
 Eggs hatch in 24 hours.
 Larvae mature in about 45 days.
 Their growth rates are variable and may depend on the availability of food.

 Human uses

 This species is made into anchovy paste and is used as a bait fish.
 It is harvested as a rough fish and used for fish oil and fish paste.

 Conservation

 This fish is not of conservation concern.
 It has an extensive range, a large and stable population made up of many subpopulations, and no major threats.

+Subspecies

+There are no current subspecies of Anchoa mitchilli, although Anchoa mitchilli diaphana is a subspecies proposed by Samuel F. Hildebrand in 1943.
+The subspecies is currently unaccepted by World Register of Marine Species (WoRMS).
+Hildebrand characterized the subspecies by its deeper and more compressed body and fewer gill rakers compared to its accepted counterpart.
+It has a proposed range of South Carolina, United States through Yucatán, Mexico.
+In proposing Anchoa mitchilli diaphana as a subspecies, Hildebrand made the distinction by proposing Anchoa mitchilli mitchilli, what is considered to be Anchoa mitchilli today.